 - Long term S&R – is useful for swing trading.

 - Short term S&R – is useful intraday and BTST trades.

 Here is a chart where I have loaded 12 months of data points

-Step 2) Identify at least 3 price action zones – A price action zone can be described as ‘sticky points’ on chart where the price has displayed at least one of the behaviors:
+Step 2) Identify at least 3 price action zones – A price action zone can be described as ‘sticky points’ on the chart where the price has displayed at least one of the behaviours: